 School Resources

-The Helpline Center provides many resources for schools and communities to implement to be prepared to assist someone at risk for suicide.
-Suicide is a preventable public health concern.
+The Helpline Center provides resources for schools and communities to implement to be prepared to assist someone at risk for suicide.
 One of the ways we can prevent suicide is to engage in open conversation about it.

 Helpline Center staff also provide short presentations to students to educate them about 988, mental health, and suicide prevention.
 There is a speaking fee and travel expenses for the presentations.